KatrinaTom/vueStore/README.md

 <img src="images/initial.png" width=500 />

 * image to tent is broken
-* Login button does not work
+* 'Login" button does not work
 * current state local local inject

 ## Resources

+Challenge/ Practice is from Udemy course by Maximilian Schwarzmüller.